-Dye sublimation is one of the most widely used industrial printing methods that professional printers use to get prints on apparels and non-apparel products.
-This form of printing is commonly used to make impressions of logos, custom patches and imageries on promo products, such as a mug, pen, or a key chain.
+Dye sublimation is one of the most widely used industrial printing methods that professional printers use to get prints on apparel and non-apparel products.
+This form of printing is commonly used to make impressions of logos, custom patches, and imageries on promo products, such as a mug, pen, or keychain.

 Just like any other form of printing, dye sublimation has its set of glitches that hamper the printing process.
 In this article, we are going to reveal some of the common issues printers face in dye sublimation and how they can avoid them in order to get a perfect print:

 Banding occurs when a print shows blank stripes due to lack of ink.
 It is a common issue that happens as a result of dried ink or too little ink in the nozzle.
 The majority of time it is caused by a dried ink which blocks the nozzle and the print doesn’t get enough supply of ink to produce a clear print.So what you see in the final print are missing lines since there is no ink in those areas.